danieljprice/splash/docs/basic.rst

 Producing an encapsulated postscript figure for a paper
 -------------------------------------------------------

-Producing a postscript plot suitable for inclusion in a LaTeX file is
+Producing a postscript or pdf plot suitable for inclusion in a LaTeX file is
 simple: at the device prompt, type

 ::

-    Graphics device/type (? to see list, default /xw): /eps
+    Graphics device/type (? to see list, default /xw): myfile.eps

 that is, instead of “/xw” (for an X-window), simply type “/eps” or “.eps” to use the encapsulated postscript driver.
 This produces a file